-We would advise that you practise one drill until you get good at it, or until you get bored.
+We would advise that you practice one drill until you get good at it or until you get bored.
 (We regard boredom as the enemy of good golf, after all, golf is supposed to be fun, and we don’t believe you can learn anything when you are bored, you stop concentrating and get frustrated).
-We suggest you practise until you are right, or until you are bored, then move on to the next exercise.
+We suggest you practice until you are right or bored, then move on to the next exercise.

 We have also added some mental strengthening exercises as the chip shot is the part of the game when a lot of pressure is on.

 Finally, we know that however much you would like to be out on the course every day, that isn’t always possible.
-To accommodate this, we have added a few chipping drills which you can do inside your own home.
+We have added a few chipping drills to accommodate this, which you can do inside your own home.

 What is a chip shot?

-Chipping, or playing a chip shot is what gets you onto the putting green.
-It is a shot played close to the green when your ball has landed in the rough longer grass or the shorter fringe just off the green.
+Chipping or playing a chip shot is what gets you onto the putting green.
+It is a shot played close to the green when your ball has landed in the rough, long grass or the shorter fringe just off the green.

-Chipping shots are not to be confused with pitching shots, you will take those from further away and where the ball will stay in the air longer.
+Chipping shots are not to be confused with pitch shots.
+You will take those from further away and where the ball will stay in the air longer.

 Common mistakes when chipping the golf ball

-The rookie mistake with chip shots is usually speeding, too much of it and your ball will overshoot, and most beginners do not slow their game to gain the control they need.
+The rookie mistake with chip shots is usually to do with speed.
+Too much of it, and your ball will overshoot, and most beginners do not slow their game to gain the control they need.

 Good chipping is about control and accuracy rather than speed and power, so our first drills are about getting that right.